Chandrashekar-Dappin/SVlearn/Datatypes/Arrays/Array reduction methods/README.md

 //Output
 sum of array : 28
 product of array : 5040
-bitwise and of sorted array : 0 bitwise xor array : 0
+bitwise and of array : 0
+bitwise xor array : 0
 ```